School Bus Accidents

 - Negligent third party (i.e., another driver, student or someone else who bears independent responsibility for what happened)

-School bus accident injuries can be serious, and it’s important to have a seasoned trial lawyer on your side.
+School bus accident injuries can be serious, and it’s important to have a seasoned school bus accident attorney in the Fort Lauderdale area on your side.